telerik/ajax-docs/controls/editor/functionality/dialogs/file-browser-dialogs/images.md

 * a virtual directory of your web application that has a physical path pointing outside of your web application.

->note You should also grant full ASP.NET account permissions over the Images Folders on Win XP computers with IIS 5.1.
+>tip You should also grant full ASP.NET account permissions over the Images Folders on Win XP computers with IIS 5.1.
 On Win 2003 servers with IIS 6.0 you should grant full NETWORK SERVICE account permissions over the Images Folder.

->note The Images inserted via the ImageManager have **relative paths** .
+>tip The Images inserted via the ImageManager have **relative paths** .
 In scenarios when **absolute paths** are needed enable the **MakeUrlsAbsolute** client-side filter of RadEditor:
 >
 * via the codebehind: RadEditor1.EnableFilter(EditorFilters. **MakeUrlsAbsolute** );
 * inline: `<telerik:RadEditor RenderMode="Lightweight" ID="RadEditor1" ContentFilters="MakeUrlsAbsolute" runat="server" />`